pob944/kickstarter-analysis/README.md

-# Kickstarting with Excel
+# Kickstarting with Excel111

 ## Overview of Project
 This project uses all the kickstarters projects from 2014 to 2016 in the theater category.

 ### Purpose
-The purpose of this project analyzed and find out if there was a relation for each campaign launch during the year for the parent category “theater” and generate basic statistics for the subcategory “plays” for the parent category “theater”.
+The purpose of this project analyzed and find out if there was a relation for each campaign launch during the year for the parent category “theater” and generate basic statistics for the subcategory

+“plays” for the parent category “theater”.

 ## Analysis and Challenges